 boston college career center

-The Eagle Intern Fellowship is a selective opportunity that provides financial support to Boston College undergraduates who obtain internships with organizations that are not able to provide a salary.
-By eliminating financial barriers, this program allows students to explore their career interests, gain new skills, and experience the world of work.
+The Eagle Intern Fellowship provides financial support to Boston College undergraduates who obtain internships with organizations that are not able to provide a salary.
+By eliminating financial barriers, this program provides an opportunity for you to explore your career interests and experience the world of work.

 Selected Eagle Intern Fellows receive:

 1. A $3,500 stipend to support your summer experience

 2. Individualized career coaching throughout the summer to help you make the most of your internship and connect your experience to future career goals

 3. An opportunity to present about your experience to the Boston College community

 “I couldn’t have done this internship without the Eagle Intern Fellowship...What they do for us is amazing.
 I really couldn’t have stayed here in Boston and built the connections I have now without their support."

 —2018 Eagle Intern Fellow Matthew Alvarado '20, who interned over the summer with Big Brothers Big Sisters of Massachusetts Bay and was offered a full-time position to continue working for them when he graduates.

 Past Eagle Fellow Courtney Copelin LSOE '17, discusses her marketing internship at FableVision Studios.
 Video produced by the Boston College Office of University Communications.